vgmstream/vgmstream/doc/USAGE.md

 Creation of these files is meant for advanced users, full docs can be found in vgmstream source.

-#### GENH
-A byte header placed right before the original data, modifying it.
-The resulting file must be `(name).genh`.
-Contains static header data.

-Programs like VGMToolbox can help to create *GENH*, but consider using *TXTH* instead, *GENH* is mostly deprecated.

 #### TXTH
 A text header placed in an external file.
 The TXTH must be named `.txth` or `.(ext).txth` (for the whole folder), or `(name.ext).txth` (for a single file).
 Contains dynamic text commands to read data from the original file, or static values.
 This allows vgmstream to play unsupported formats.

-*TXTH* is recommended over *GENH* as it's far easier to create and has many more functions, plus doesn't modify original data.

 Usage example (used when opening an unknown file named `bgm_01.pcm`):